• Skip to primary navigation

 More Vegan Lebanese Rice Recipes

-The best side of rice from Lebanon is rice with vermicelli, take a seat plain rice, this one is much better!
+The best side of rice is this Levanese vermicelli rice, take a seat plain rice, this one is much better!

 It is customary to serve this pea stew called bazella w riz (the Arabic name literally translates to peas with rice).